 Te Tipua deer farmer Bruno Ross is about to embark on the trip of a lifetime.

-He will visit velvet processing factories and deer farms in China next May as part of a prize he won for supplying his velvet to Tasman Velvet Processors.
+He will visit velvet processing factories and deer farms in China in May as part of a prize he won for supplying his velvet to Tasman Velvet Processors.

 Bruno was thrilled to win the competition.

-He also runs 100 two-year-old replacement stags and 50 mixed- age velveting stags.
+He also runs 100 2-year-old replacement stags and 50 mixed- age velveting stags.

-The Ross' used to run a flock of up to 3200 ewes but too many years of "pushing a handpiece" and frustrations over low lamb prices, encouraged the move to all deer.
+The Rosses used to run a flock of up to 3200 ewes but too many years of "pushing a handpiece" and frustrations over low lamb prices encouraged the move to all deer.

 Six months ago he finished deer fencing the property and about half the creeks have been fenced off so far.

 Although he's no longer doing a lamb beat, Bruno reckons he's just as busy with the deer but at different times of the year.